hhlu/howardlu.com/_posts/2013-09-01-getting-started-with-vagrant-and-puppet.md

     <li><a href="http://downloads.vagrantup.com/" target="_blank">http://downloads.vagrantup.com/</a></li>
 </ul>

-## Creating a Vagrant project
+## Creating a Vagrant Project

-The first step is to create an empty directory and then initialize it as a Vagrant project.
+The first step is to create an empty directory and then initialize it with Vagrant.

     mkdir vagrant_vm && cd vagrant_vm
     vagrant init

 A `Vagrantfile` will be generated inside the directory you just created.
-This is the configuration file Vagrant will use to determine how to set up your virtual machine.
-You will see long blocks of text upon opening the file.
-It may be somewhat intimidating, but most of it are commented explanations and configuration examples.
+This contains the configuration Vagrant will use to determine how to set up your virtual machine.
+You'll see long blocks of text upon opening the file and this may be somewhat intimidating.
+However, but most of it are commented explanations examples.
 For reference, the file uses Ruby syntax but experience with the language shouldn't be needed.